gas-natural-gas-propano-o-electricidad

 We observe the following:

-• Propane and diesel are similar, both in cost and in CO2 emissions.
+• Propane and diesel are similar, both in cost and CO2 emissions.

-• The direct use of electricity for heat generation (electric heaters, electric radiators, and blue heat) is extremely inefficient from both an economic and environmental point of view, so its use should be avoided in any case.
+• The direct use of electricity for heat generation (electric water heaters, electric radiators, and “blue heat”) is extremely inefficient from both an economic and environmental point of view, so its use should be avoided in all cases.

-• In the case of using electricity to power a heat pump, it should have a COP of 2 to compete with propane, and 3 to match natural gas.
+• In the case of using electricity to power a heat pump, it should have a COP of 2 to compete with propane, and a COP of 3 to match natural gas.